-This booklet is prepared to guide you in selecting courses for the 2023-2024 school year.
-We hope that both parents and students will study this booklet carefully and make informed course choices for next year.

-You need to review the various course offerings in each department, graduation requirements, and the requirements for each grade level.
+This booklet is prepared to guide you in selecting courses for the 2024-2025 school year.
+We hope that both parents and students will use this booklet to make informed course choices for next year.
+Students and parents should review the various course offerings in each department, graduation requirements, and the requirements for each grade level.

 Students and parents are then asked to complete and sign the "Course Request Form".
-This form is to be returned to the Office by a date to be determined.
+This form is to be returned to the office by a date to be determined.

-When this step is completed we will begin building the master schedule based on student requests.
-We hope to minimize course conflicts, but we wish to emphasize that this can never be accomplished completely and some students may be asked to change course requests.
+When this step is completed, we will begin building the master schedule based on student requests.
+We hope to minimize course conflicts, but we wish to emphasize that this can never be accomplished completely, and some students may be asked to change course requests.
 We will, however, do our best to minimize this alternative.

-In August, students and parents will have access to final schedule on infinite campus.
+In August, students and parents will have access to the final schedule on Infinite Campus.